Good CLI Design Is Mostly Silence

 Exit codes are part of the API.

-A command can print perfect text and still be bad if the exit code is wrong.
+A command can print perfect text and still be broken if the exit code lies.

 That makes it useful in scripts: